-One-Off Projects That Require Specific QA Expertise
+One-Off Projects Requiring Specific QA Expertise

 One-off projects may require specific QA expertise (i.e., artificial intelligence) that your dev team doesn't have.
 Sure, you could train your dev team to close the knowledge gap, but this would take a lot of time and money, especially if you aren't a QA testing service company yourself.
-As such, you may not have the staff, training, tools, or know-how to meet the specialized testing demands of these projects.
+As such, you may not have the staff, training, QA testing tools, or know-how to meet the specialized testing demands of these projects.

 That's why you should outsource qualified third-party QA testing teams to run QA reports on your deliverables.
 Experienced QA teams have the expertise, experience, tools, and staff to meet and go beyond these testing demands.

-Looking To Mitigate Costs on Long-Term Projects
+Looking to Mitigate Costs on Long-term Projects

 Quality assurance outsourcing and nearshoring can also mitigate costs on long-term projects, especially if you have multiple concurrent projects going on at once.